srivastavayash100-oss/Music-Genre-Classifier/README.md

 2. **Feature Extraction:** It converts power spectrograms to Decibel (dB) scale.
 3. **Deep Learning Inference:** The CNN model processes these segments and averages the predicted probabilities to give the final genre classification.

-## 📝 About the Dataset
-The GTZAN dataset is the most commonly used dataset for the evaluation of music genre classification.
-It consists of 1000 audio tracks each 30 seconds long.
-It contains 10 genres: *Blues, Classical, Country, Disco, Hiphop, Jazz, Metal, Pop, Reggae, and Rock.*